anupama12sg/celo_micro-lending/README.md

 After the script runs successfully, you should see the transactions in your Celo wallet.

-### Step 5: Testing
+### Step 5: Testing-

-To test the smart contract, we will create a new `test` file in the test directory called `microlending.js`.
+To test the Smart Contract, we will create a new `test` file in the test directory called `microlending.js`.
 Add the following code to the file:

 ```javascript
 const { expect } = require("chai");